programeempython/programeempython.github.io/content/pages/en/about.md

 Title: About me
 Date: 2022-07-26 01:30
 Slug: sobre-mim
-Summary: Uma rápida introdução sobre mim
+Summary: A fast introduction about me
 Lang: en
 Translation: true

 Well, nice to meet you, I'm Julio.

-I work with python since 2012 at least, and I already had a blog about Python with this same name from around 2010 to 2016.
+I've been working with python since 2012 at least, and I already had a blog about Python with this same name from around 2010 to 2016.
 Unfortunately, not everything went as I would like and I ended away from the blog for 6 years or so.

 Meanwhile I basically lost everything I've written before so I'm starting over again.